burakarslan4/recursive-dns-checking-tool/README.md

 - Required Python packages: `ipaddress`, `subprocess`, `smtplib`, `email.mime`
 - Internet access for conducting DNS queries

-## Usage
+## Getting Started

-### Configuration
+To get started with this tool, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine.
-2. Open the script in a text editor.
+2. Update the configuration in the script to include your email account information, email server details, and the list of subnets to scan.
+3. Run the script to start the scanning process.

+If valid IP addresses are found, you will receive an email with the list of results.
+If no valid IP addresses are found, you will receive an email with a specific message.

+## Configuration

-3. Configure the following variables at the top of the script:
+You can configure the tool by editing the following variables in the script:

-   - `email_user`: Your email username.
+- `email_user`: Your email account username.
-   - `email_password`: Your email password.
+- `email_password`: Your email account password.
-   - `email_to`: The recipient's email address.
+- `email_to`: The recipient email address.
-   - `email_server`: Your SMTP server address (e.g., 'smtp.example.com').
+- `email_server`: The email server for sending emails.
-   - `email_port`: Your SMTP server port (e.g., 587 for TLS or 465 for SSL).
+- `email_port`: The port for the email server (e.g., 25 for plain text, 465 for SSL, 587 for TLS).
-   - `use_ssl`: Set to `True` to use SSL for email communication, or `False` for non-SSL.
-   - `send_email_while_empty`: Set to `True` to send an email even if no valid IP addresses are found, or `False` to send only when valid IPs are found.
+- `send_email_while_empty`: Set to `True` to always send an email, even if no valid IPs are found.
-   - `subnets`: List of IP subnets you want to scan.
+- `subnets`: The list of subnets to scan.
-   - `subject`: The email subject.

-4. Save the script.

-### Running the Script

-To run the script, follow these steps:

-1. Open your terminal and navigate to the project directory.
-2. Run the script with the command: `python recursive_dns_ip_scanner.py`

-The script will scan the specified subnets, perform recursive DNS queries, and print the valid IP addresses that respond to recursive DNS queries.
-If configured to do so, it will also send an email with the results.
+## Results

+If the tool finds valid IP addresses, you will receive an email with a list of those IP addresses.
+If no valid IPs are found, you will receive an email with the message "Good news!
+No IP addresses responding to recursive DNS queries were found."

+## Dependencies

+This tool uses Python and the following Python libraries:

+- `ipaddress`
+- `subprocess`
+- `smtplib`
+- `email`

-### License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

+Feel free to contribute to this project or report any issues you encounter.

 **This project has been written with the assistance of ChatGPT 3.5.**